platform-experience/K18-LAB0261/guidebook.md

 	| Heading | welcome to the ServiceNow Idea Portal |
 	| Heading text color | #d9534f |

-	Note that the **Background image** and **Heading text color** are both field types which are not available from regular widget options.
+	Note that the **Background image** has a field type which is not available from regular widget options.
 How did we do this?
 More on that later.

 8. Click **Save**